How to Apply

 - You will need to submit your statement of purpose/goals during the online application process.
 Describe your career plans following completion of your master’s degree.
 Tell what experiences have led to your goals and how you think graduate study will help you prepare for the career.
 Maximum length is 500 words.
 Please do not center text.
 Title this document “Statement of Purpose” and be sure to include your name and date.
 Submit directly through the application portal or send as a pdf file to firstname.lastname@example.org .

-- Optional: Application for a graduate assistantship
+- Application for a graduate assistantship is optional.

 Instructions for International Students